 For centuries, philosophers, poets, intellectuals and biologists have attempted to capture the true essence of love.
-They tried to understand the mysterious alchemy that causes the seismic shift within us whenever we experience the first blush of love.
 Here are some definitions from well-known individuals:

 Shakespeare: “Love looks not with the eyes, but with the mind.”